csci-1301/csci-1301.github.io/docs/ca.md

 Congratulations!
 You should now read more about your position in the [UCA starting guide](uca_guide.html)!

+# What Is the Difference With a GRA?

+_Graduate_ Course Assistants (GRA) hold a bachelor and are generally PhD or Master student.
+Their duties generally overlap with those of the instructors and those of the UCAs, as they are the first point of contact of UCAs, design projects, organize the schedule of the tutoring center and of the labs.

 # What Is the Difference With a URA?

 Undegraduate _Research_ Assistants (or "URAs") share many similarities with UCAs: